The Battery

 Joseph Brant / Thayendenega

 Brant grew up among Irish, Scots, and German Palatines on a farm between the Adirondack and Catskill mountains.
-His mother was a prominent trader of ginseng to merchants and doctors in New York, and his sister Molly unofficially married to William Johnson, Superintendent of Indian Affairs for the northern colonies during the Seven Years War (1754-63), in which Brant led several campaigns and Indigenous groups did much of the work to oust the French from North America.
+His mother was a prominent trader of ginseng to merchants and doctors in New York City.
+His sister Molly was unofficially married to William Johnson, Superintendent of Indian Affairs for the northern colonies during the Seven Years War, in which Brant led several campaigns.
 Afterward, he served the British again, fighting the coalition of Indigenous groups opposing colonization in the Great Lakes region during Pontiac’s Rebellion.
 With Johnson’s patronage, Brant developed many connections in government, voyaging to England to negotiate in defense of Mohawk land, where he became a celebrity.

 Across the street from the US Custom House, in front of the Bowling Green subway entrance, you will find a block of marble on a pedestal.
 This is the only historic marker for the giant fort that once guarded New York’s harbor.
 You’ll notice an etched map on the sidewalk before it, delineating the fort’s scale, but the faded text next to it says nothing about this critical period of New York’s history, when the city grew enormously as the military headquarters of British North America.
 The sprawling facility was the largest physical structure in town, mirrored by the huge barracks that used to surround today’s City Hall, defining the city’s northern edge.
 As the main symbol of English rule, Fort George was a repeated site of rebel protest during the Imperial Crisis, beginning with the Great Riot of 1765 — the largest and most violent reaction in the colonies to Parliament’s first wave of taxes and regulation.
 A decade later, New York’s rebels made good on their promise that year and stormed the fort, driving the royal government onto warships in the harbor (again).